rubixchain/learn/docs/developer-guides/smart-contracts/examples.md

 ### 4. Subscribe to Smart Contract

-In Rubix’s stateless, event-driven architecture, not all nodes are aware of every smart contract by default.
+In Rubix's stateless, event-driven architecture, not all nodes are aware of every smart contract by default.
 To participate in or track the execution of a specific contract, a node must explicitly subscribe to it.
 This subscription uses a publish-subscribe (pub-sub) mechanism that ensures only interested nodes receive updates or execution events related to the contract.
-By subscribing, a node signals that it wants to stay in sync with the contract’s state transitions and be notified when actions like execution or deployment occur.
+By subscribing, a node signals that it wants to stay in sync with the contract's state transitions and be notified when actions like execution or deployment occur.
 Without subscribing, a node would remain unaware of these updates, as Rubix does not broadcast all contract activity globally like traditional blockchains.

 ---